THE FAR SIDE OF THE SKY© Christopher Earls Brennen

 The beauty of the Teton mountain range and the area surrounding it was recognized early in the modern era when the Grand Teton National Park was established in 1929.
 The mountains, glaciers, lakes and abundant wildlife made it a national treasure and, today, a particularly popular destination for hikers and climbers.
 But the mountain was climbed long before it was claimed by government bureaucrats.
 The Grand was first conquered by William Owen, Frank Spalding, Frank Peterson and John Shive who reached the summit on Aug.11, 1898, using a route that is known today as the Owen-Spalding route.
 Though most of this route is a matter of finding your way up steep talus slopes, the last 600ft ascent of the summit block requires technical rock climbing know-how and technique, as well as the ability to handle exposure that can be several thousands of feet in places.
 The climbing skills required depend very much on the weather and the time of year.
 When the cracks, chimneys and crevices of the summit block are lined with ice or filled with snow they present a formidable climbing challenge.
 But in the late summer when the route is usually (but not always) free of ice most of the climbing challenges (only a few moves above 5.4) would be modest if they were at the level of the valley below.
 On the other hand the weather, route finding and massive exposure add considerably to the challenge.
 But the awards are spectacular views of these magnificent mountains from a truly remarkable vantage point.

-Somehow I knew from the outset that the days we had planned in the Tetons, though spectacular and exhilerating, would also be tinged with sadness for they marked beginnings and endings.
+Somehow I knew from the outset that these Grand Teton days in November 2001, though spectacular and exhilerating, would also be tinged with sadness for they marked beginnings and endings.
 Some of these I foresaw, others I did not.
 The canvas was the mountain itself, magnificent and awesome, the greatest challenge I had ever faced.
 Throughout those days Mallory's words kept me wondering about the beginnings and endings.

 Perhaps the first beginning had been many years before in 1992 when Doug Hart and I had set out on a great mountain adventure, the first of our several efforts to climb El Picacho del Diablo (see Mountain of the Devil).
 Doug's strength (as well as his sore feet!) were with me then, as they were now.
 It was very good to be adventuring with him again after such a long time.
 Doug and another former student, Sheldon Green, had been mountain climbing in British Columbia and had driven from Vancouver to meet us in the shadows of the Tetons.
 Two other veterans of past adventures, Garrett Reisman and Simone Francis, had come to our rendevous from the opposite direction, from Houston, Texas.
 After teaching me the rudiments of climbing, Garrett had gone on to other missions as a NASA astronaut.
 It was marvellous to see Garrett and Simone again.